weeurey/SkyEstates/README.md

 # SkyEstate Project
-An assesment completed for ClearView Logic
+An assesment completed for ClearSky Logic

 # The App